siberianfox/tinygwiki/Firmware.md

 This page SHOULD show where to get the various version of the TinyG firmware.
-What Tom King me this page, and what follow is his best guesses, because he's tired of not finding information about a CNC controller he paid for.
+Tom King made this page, and what follow is his best guesses, because he's tired of not finding information about a CNC controller he paid for.
 Next, I will place links to this page on all the other pages that discuss the firmware, but don't actually tell you where you can find the firmware.

 There are three levels of firmware:
 * The "master" is the latest fully working version.